Connecting multi-lepton anomalies at the LHC and in Astrophysics with MeerKAT/SKA: Particle physics model

 \section{Particle physics model}

 Here, we succinctly describe the model used to describe the multi-lepton anomalies observed in the LHC data and with which to interpret the above mentioned excesses in astrophysics.
 The formalism is comprised of a model of fundamental interactions interfaced with a model of cosmic-ray fluxes that emerge from DM annihilation.
-The potential for a two Higgs-doublet model with an additional real singlet field $\Phi_S$ (2HDM+$S$) is given as in Ref.~\cite{vonBuddenbrock:2016rmr}:
+The potential for a two Higgs-doublet model with an additional real singlet field $\Phi_S$ (2HDM+$S$) is given as in \cite{vonBuddenbrock:2016rmr}:

 The fields $\Phi_1$, $\Phi_2$ in the potential are the $SU(2)_L$ Higgs doublets.
 The first three lines in Eq.~(\ref{pot}) are the contributions of the real 2HDM potential.
 The terms of the last line are contributions of the singlet field $\Phi_S$.
-To prevent the tree-level flavour changing neutral currents we consider a ${\mathbb{Z}_2}$ symmetry which can be softly broken by the term $m_{12}^2 \neq 0$.
-After the minimisation of the potential and electro-weak symmetry breaking, the scalar sector is populated with three $CP$ even scalars $h$ (SM Higgs), $H$ and $S$, one $CP$ odd scalar $A$ and charged scalar $H^\pm$.
-For more details of this model and associated interactions' Lagrangians and parameter space we refer to Refs.~\cite{vonBuddenbrock:2016rmr,vonBuddenbrock:2018xar}.
-Further, we consider interactions of $S$ with three types of DM candidates $\chi_r, \chi_d$ and $\chi_v$ with spins 0, 1/2 and 1, respectively:
+In order to prevent tree-level flavour-changing neutral currents (FCNCs), we extend Yukawa's sector with $\mathbb{Z}_2$ symmetry, which has a trivial solution under the following transformation: